Choosing a Service Franchise or a Product Franchise

 THE SERVICE FRANCHISE INDUSTRY

 Service oriented industries have a greater number of franchises but the problem lies in the fact that they are not as memorable or popular as the product oriented ones.
-Real estate agencies, financial advisory offices, and consultation services have very specific niches and operate on a smaller scale as compared to a food franchise such as Jimmy John's or Subway.
+Real estate agencies, financial advisory offices, and consultation services have very specific niches and operate on a smaller scale as compared to a food franchise such as Dickey's Barbecue Pit or Subway.

 Since most people prefer starting their own business when services are related, it comes as no surprise that Service franchises are relatively fewer in number and do not have the sheer presence of the Product franchises.
 Service oriented businesses are easier to launch therefore labor and geography isn’t a major concern since you could operate your business from your home or on the internet.
 Since the nature of the work is more specialized and usually the owner of the business handles the functions (at least initially), labor doesn’t play as much of a role in choosing a service oriented business.